tambrulee/Project-2/README.md

 ## Known Bugs

-* Text that does not fix in the box does not show unless the user selects edit to view
+* Text that does not fix in the box does not show unless the user selects edit to